Picenum

+Picenum was also the birthplace of such Roman notables as Pompey the Great and his father, Pompeius Strabo.

 Historical geography

-Picenum and the Picentes were described in some detail by the Roman geographers.
+Picenum and the Picentes were described in some detail by the Roman geographers:

 Strabo

 Strabo places Picenum between the Apennines and the Adriatic Sea from the mouth of the Aesis River southward to Castrum at the mouth of the Truentinus River, some 800 stadia, which is 148 km using 185 m/stadion.
-For cities he includes from north to south Ancona, Auxumum, Septempeda (San Severino Marche), Pneuentia, Potentia, Firmum Picenum with port at Castellum (Porto di Fermo), Cupra Maritima (Cupra Marittima and Grottammare), Truentum on the Truentinus (Tronto) and finally Castrum Novum and Matrinum on the Matrinus (Piomba), south of Silvi in Abruzzo.
-This is a list of coastal communities.
+For coastal cities he includes from north to south Ancona, Auxumum, Septempeda (San Severino Marche), Pneuentia, Potentia, Firmum Picenum with port at Castellum (Porto di Fermo), Cupra Maritima (Cupra Marittima and Grottammare), Truentum on the Truentinus (Tronto) and finally Castrum Novum and Matrinum on the Matrinus (Piomba), south of Silvi in Abruzzo.
 Strabo also mentions Adria (Atri, Italy) and Asculum Picenum (Ascoli Piceno) in the interior.
 The width of Picenum inland varies irregularly, he says.

 History

-First settled at the beginning of the Iron Age (1200BC1BC), Picenum later became one of the eleven districts of Italy.
-The three interior towns of the region possessed an urban layout and appeared to be economically successful, so it is unknown what caused this region to decline in later years.
-The Liburnians had colonies at the western Adriatic coast, especially in region of Picenum, from the beginning of the Iron Age.
-From the 9th to the 6th century there was certain koine - cultural unity in the Adriatic, with the general Liburninan seal, whose naval supremacy meant both political and economical authority in the Adriatic Sea through several centuries.
+Picenum was first settled at the beginning of the Iron Age (1200 BC).

+The Liburnians had colonies on the western Adriatic coast in Picenum from the beginning of the Iron Age and until the 6th century BC Liburninan naval supremacy meant both political and economical authority in the Adriatic.

+In 390 BC the Senoni Gauls invaded Italy from the north and occupied Picenum north of the Esino river.
+The archaeological evidence shows groups of Senones settled much further south of this river, in the Macerata area and even in the Ascoli area, in sites such as Filottrano, San Genesio, Matelica, Offida.
+In 283 BC the Romans expelled the Senones and annexed Picenum down to Ancona when it became the Ager Gallicus, part of the Ager publicus (Roman state land).

-In 268 BC the consuls Appius Claudius Russus and Publius Sempronius Sophus conducted a pincer operation against Picenum.
-The Picentes, who were then Roman allies, had rebelled.
-Part of the population was deported and those who were not were given Roman citizenship without the right to vote.
-Thus, Picenum was annexed, except for the city of Ausculum, which was considered an allied city.
+In 268 BC the Romans defeated the Picentes after they had rebelled.
+Part of the population was deported and others were given Roman citizenship without the right to vote.
+Thus, Picenum was annexed, except for the city of Asculum, which was considered an allied city.
 To keep it under control, the colony of Firmum was established nearby in 264 BC.

-According to Polybius (Histories 2:21), during the consulship of Marcus Aemilius Lepidus (232 BC), "the Romans divided among their citizens the territory in Gaul known as Picenum, from which they had ejected the Senones when they conquered them".
+According to Polybius, during the consulship of Marcus Aemilius Lepidus (232 BC), "the Romans divided among their citizens the territory in Gaul known as Picenum, from which they had ejected the Senones when they conquered them".

-Picenum is best known for siding with Rome against Hannibal during the Punic Wars.
+Picenum sided with Rome against Hannibal during the Punic Wars.
 It also became a Roman base during the Social War.
 Some Picentes remained loyal to Rome in the war, while others fought against them for the right of Roman citizenship.
 All Picentes were granted full Roman citizenship after the war.

 In the Edict of Diocletian, it was mentioned that the wine from Picenum was considered the most expensive wine, together with Falerno.
 Vinum Hadrianum was produced in Picenum, in the city of Hatria or Hadria, the old name of Atri.
 This is also the same wine that Pliny considered one of the highly-rated wines, along with a few others.